Have you considered a Not-for-Profit board appointment in the UK?

 There are many reasons why you should consider an opportunity to serve on a not-for-profit (NFP) board or committee, many of which you have probably not taken into consideration:

 • NFP organisations often have open standing vacancies for board or committee positions.
-They are often not advertised hence less competition for roles
+These are often not advertised, so there is less competition for roles.

-• You can easily find the contact details of present board members who are keen to have a conversation with you about opportunities.
+• You can easily find the contact details of present board members who are keen to discuss opportunities with you.

 • Due to funding issues, they are less likely to use recruiters to fill roles.